1- Goal of this Article: The Common Denominator

 – We should have total trust in God.
 “I have complete confidence in your action and I leave myself in your hands”

-– We should abandon ourselves totally in His hands, to let Him act and work in us.
+– We should abandon ourselves totally into His hands, to let Him act and work in us.

-Yes, it is complicated to fulfil all these conditions in the same time.
+Yes, it is complicated to fulfil all these conditions at the same time.
 But this is how it is practised.
-If we read the works of St. Theresa of Jesus we will find there the same thoughts but expressed in the language of the 16th century.
-In the book of Life, at the beginning of chapter 8 where she praises the prayer of the heart, then at the beginning of chapter 9 she proceeds to explain how God gives himself to us and at once she goes on to talk about water and how it irrigates the garden.
+If we read the works of St. Teresa of Jesus we will find there the same thoughts but expressed in the language of the 16th century.
+In her Autobiography, at the beginning of Chapter 8 where she praises the prayer of the heart, then at the beginning of Chapter 9 she proceeds to explain how God gives himself to us and at once she goes on to talk about water and how it irrigates the garden.
 The garden is us and it is God who waters us (the action of God).
 The first way of watering the garden is by meditation.
-In the second, we see the advices she gives, how it is that God waters the garden.
+In the second, we see the advice she gives, on how it is that God waters the garden.
 She goes on to explain the movement of prayer but without naming it.
 She speaks about humility, the gift of oneself, how we need to wait for His supernatural Action, trust in God and she stops there, but we would like to see how it works, because it is not clear enough.

 Here is what St. Teresa of Avila says: